Katodiy/nurgling2/src/nurgling/docs/routes/routes.md

 # Routes System

-The Routes system allows you to create paths between different locations, enabling automated navigation for bots and manual travel convenience.
+The **Routes System** allows you to create paths between different locations, enabling automated navigation for bots and manual travel convenience.

 ## Accessing the Routes Interface

-To open up the routes UI find a button that looks like the wheel or the helm:
+To open the Routes interface, locate the button resembling a wheel or helm:

 ![Routes Button](../images/routes/routes_button.png)

-Once you click this button you should see the screen shown below, however your UI will likely be pretty empty in comparison.
+Clicking this button opens the main Routes UI.
+Your screen may appear largely empty initially:

 ![Routes Main UI](../images/routes/routes_main_ui.png)

 ## Managing Routes

-We'll first cover all the elements of the UI.
+Below is an overview of the main elements in the Routes UI.

 ### Routes List

 ![Routes List](../images/routes/routes_list.png)

-The routes list shows all your saved routes.
-From here you can:
+The **Routes List** displays all saved routes.
+From this panel you can:

 - View existing routes
 - Select routes for editing
-- Delete unwanted routes
+- Delete routes you no longer need
 - Create new routes
 - Rename existing routes